j-haacker/cryoswath/docs/prerequisites.rst

 Further, if you would like to take advantage of the basin shapes provided in the Randolph Glacier Inventory, download them as needed.
-Make sure to download both products, "G" (glaciers/basins) and "C" (complexes). cryoswath will give you hints, if any data is missing, as you go.
+Make sure to download both products, "G" (glaciers/basins) and "C" (complexes).
+CryoSwath will give you hints, if any data is missing, as you go.
 Deposit the shape files in ``data/auxiliary/RGI`` or change ``rgi_path`` in :mod:`cryoswath.misc` to your needs.
 If you already know what data you need, find them at the `nsidc repository